lockyer/lockyer.github.io/_posts/2016-09-04-slack-notifications-from-windows.md

 ![Search.png]({{site.baseurl}}/assets/SlackNotifications/Search.png)
 Then hit **Add Configuration**.
 ![AddConfiguration.png]({{site.baseurl}}/assets/SlackNotifications/AddConfiguration.png)
 In the dropdown select a default channel you'd like your automated posts to go to, don't worry, you can change this programmatically in the future.
-Then hit the big green button: **Add Incoming Webhooks integration**
+Next hit the big green button: **Add Incoming Webhooks integration**
 ![PostToChannel.png]({{site.baseurl}}/assets/SlackNotifications/PostToChannel.png)
 The next page you get has a bunch of documentation and some settings you can adjust.
 Most of the settings here are just defaults which can be overridden by your scripts.
 The only thing we're interested in here at the moment is the **Webhook URL**.
 Copy it to your clipboard.
 ![URL.png]({{site.baseurl}}/assets/SlackNotifications/URL.png)